dnstrach/Journal/README.md

 ## Quote

 ### Model
-The Quote entity class is defined with quote and author properties as String data types and coding keys to be decoded from the [Zen Quotes API](https://zenquotes.io/).
+The Quote entity class is defined with quote and author properties as String data types and coding keys to be decoded from the JSON object.

 ### Model Controller
 **QuoteManager**<br>